jbellsey/redux-model-utils/docs/actions.md

     save: {
       params: 'record',
       async(params) {
-        // you can call synchronous actions inside an async action. model.actions.wait();
+        // you can call synchronous actions inside an async method model.actions.wait();

         // we return a promise, which callers can use for chaining.